elizabrock/would_you_rather/README.md

 In order to learn hard truths about my life priorities I want to see what my priorities, as reflected by my quiz answer

+(Given the quiz below)

+    > ./would_you_rather results

+    You would rather...

+    * Eat a pop tart than Eat a toaster strudel
+    * Drink Pepsi than Eat a toaster strudel
+    * Drink Pepsi than Drink Diet Pepsi

+    Now you know yourself!

 ### Taking the quiz

 In order to learn hard truths about my life priorities I want to take the quiz

+Assuming there the following scenarios:

+  * Eat a pop tart
+  * Eat a toaster strudel
+  * Drink Pepsi
+  * Drink Diet Pepsi

+    > ./would_you_rather
+    Would you rather...
+    1. Eat a pop tart
+    2. Eat a toaster strudel
+    > 1
+    Would you rather...
+    1. Eat a toaster strudel
+    2. Drink Pepsi
+    > 2
+    Would you rather...
+    1. Drink Pepsi
+    2. Drink Diet Pepsi
+    > 1
+    That's it.
+Now I know you!

+The results would then be printed out.

 ### Adding a new scenario